Skip to main content

 Awauu (the last of great chief - [unintelligible]), undated

-Handwritten notes regarding draft of story related to chieftan and harmony with nature.
+Handwritten notes regarding draft of story related to chieftan and harmony with nature, and finding a replacement with the same values.
+Story synopsis provided by the family of Henry Rodriguez.

 Coyote Acts As the Sun, undated